LLNL/scr/doc/rst/users/config.rst

      - Specify the number of processes that may write simultaneously to the parallel file system.
    * - :code:`SCR_FLUSH_ON_RESTART`
      - 0
-     - Set to 1 to force SCR to flush a checkpoint during restart.
-This is useful for codes that must restart from the parallel file system.
+     - Set to 1 to force SCR to flush datasets during restart.
+       This is useful for applications that restart without using the SCR Restart API.
+       Typically, one should also set :code:`SCR_FETCH=0`.
+   * - :code:`SCR_GLOBAL_RESTART`
+     - 0
+     - Set to 1 to flush checkpoints to the prefix directory during :code:`SCR_Init` and set fetch to use cache bypass mode.
+       This is needed by applications that use the SCR Restart API but require a global file system to restart, e.g., because multiple processes read the same file.
    * - :code:`SCR_RUNS`
      - 1
      - Specify the maximum number of times the :code:`scr_srun` command should attempt to run a job within an allocation.
 Set to -1 to specify an unlimited number of times.